Drachenbauer/AngryBirdsSokoban/README.md

 -11 bird-characters to choose from by dialog

--eight wall-desighns to choose from by dialog
+-eight wall-designs to choose from by dialog

 -saves progress and choosen bird and walls in an ini-file